High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Investigation of limit cycles

-First, constant time steps simulations are performed with the ESDIRK methods and other classical schemes.
+First, constant time steps simulations are performed.
 Comparisons are made based on the ability to reproduce the initial amplification of the oscillations, the fundamental frequency of the limit cycle and its amplitude.
-Second, simulations with adaptive ESDIRK methods are presented.
-The quality of the results and the computational efficiency are assessed, both with fixed or variable time steps.
+Second, simulations with time adaptation are presented.